shapeshkanth/Bus-Ticket-Booking/README.md

 Ensure you have the following installed on your system:

 - Node.js
-- MongoDB (local or cloud-based e.g., MongoDB compas)
+- MongoDB (local or cloud-based e.g., MongoDB compass)

 ### Steps to Run Locally